SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Those who want to rewrite history seldom bother to read history in the first place (and wish we wouldn't, either)."
 - "Some of my disk drives are so old, their capacity is measured in trilobytes."
+- "I'm as emotionally stable as an IKEA table: on any given day, it all depends on how well put together I am."